 Automated customer support does have its downsides, as anyone caught in a dreadful chatbot or automated voice message loop can attest.

-Inability to handle complex queries: Automated customer service tech like chatbots are programmed with replies.
-And even though some of the more advanced bots can learn in order to expand their knowledge, customers sometimes have queries that are too complex for them to handle, requiring a human to step in and fill the gaps.
+Inability to handle complex queries: Automated customer service tech like chatbots are programmed with template replies.
+And even though some of the more advanced bots can learn to expand their knowledge base, customers sometimes have queries that could be more complex for them to handle, requiring a human to step in and fill the gaps.

-Increased customer frustration: Frustrated customers looking for answers and encountering only unhelpful, automated replies might find themselves boiling in anger by the time they reach a human agent.
-This is bad for the agent who has to deal with the surly customer and the organization that might be on the receiving end of negative feedback.
+Increased customer frustration: Frustrated customers looking for answers and encountering only unhelpful, automated replies or being routed to the same FAQs might find themselves boiling in anger by the time they reach a human agent.
+This is bad for the agent who has to deal with the surly customer, and the organization that might be on the receiving end of negative customer feedback.

-Downtime: Although automated tech doesn’t need to sleep, it will experience some downtime for scheduled maintenance, system updates, and upgrades.
-In the worst case scenarios, it might get hacked by nefarious actors or crash due to some technical issue or power failure, leaving customers (and workers!) adrift.
+Downtime: Although automation tools don’t need to sleep, they will experience some downtime for scheduled maintenance, system updates, and upgrades.
+In the worst-case scenarios, they might get hacked by nefarious actors or crash due to some technical issue or power failure, leaving customers (and workers!) adrift.

 Lack of empathy: There is something to be said for the “human touch.”
 Imagine customers on vacation dealing with an airline that has lost their luggage.
 Customer service automation might be able to take care of their concerns, but it can’t express contrition for the unfortunate turn of events in a way that makes it seem like the airline actually cares.
-Empathy could help explain why 75% of consumers will still choose to interact with a real person even as the technology for automated solutions improves.
+Empathy could help explain why 75% of consumers will still choose human interactions even as the technology for automated solutions improves.

-All of the disadvantages listed above make the case for human-in-the-loop customer service automation.
+All the disadvantages listed above make the case for human-in-the-loop customer service automation.

 Elon Musk admittedly over-automated his first Tesla factory to the point where it disrupted workflows and decreased productivity.
-His response was to reduce reliance on automation and hire more workers saying that, “Humans are underrated.”
+His response was to reduce reliance on automation and hire more workers saying, “Humans are underrated.”

 The same can be said when it comes to customer service.
 Automation can help organizations reach their KPIs and company goals, but is it improving the customer experience?
 Fast food customers who get their food just a little faster by ordering at a self-service kiosk would likely say yes.
 But a caller stuck in an automated voice messaging loop would say no.

-The solution is to not go all in on automation, but to use automation to augment the work of humans who can provide the knowledge or empathy a customer might require.
+The solution isn’t necessarily to go all in on automation, but to use automation to augment the work of humans who can provide the knowledge or empathy a customer might require.
 At Unbabel, we’ve seen the benefit of this relationship first-hand.

-Unbabel has developed an AI-powered, human-in-the-loop language translation service.
+Unbabel has developed an AI-powered, human-in-the-loop language translation service that is fully flexible and delivers the best solution for each use case.
 Our native-speaking human editors analyze and revise automated translations so that they are more authentic, accounting for things like cultural nuance.
 The human editors then teach and improve our AI while satisfying the person on the receiving end of the translation.

-Schedule a demo of Unbabel today and start delivering customer service automation that communicates in most spoken languages.
+Schedule a demo of Unbabel today and start delivering customer service automation that communicates in most spoken languages and empowers your customer support teams to go above and beyond.